 Many massage chairs include a heating function.
 The application of heat during massage cycles further relaxes muscles while soothing aches and pains.

-Enjoy the Benefits of Sleeping in a Massage Chair
+Enjoy Better Sleep With a Massage Chair